Auckland Council Civil Defence

 Auckland Council Civil Defence will no longer use OPTN as a text messaging service in an emergency from Friday 07 August 2015.

 An alternative text alerting system is available.
-It is free* to sign up to from this link: http://www.aucklandcivildefence.org.nz/alerting/sms-alerts/
+To sign up click here

 Other public alerting options are also available including smartphone apps for both iPhone and Android users and email notifications.